My Competitive Nature

 This sport has brought back memories of wrestling and football in the sense that nothing else matters at the moment you’re on the mats, nothing.
 Personally, I get tunnel vision and selective hearing the moment I bow onto the mat.
 I get in a state of kill or be killed, submit or be submitted, win or lose.

 My first tournament I went 1-1 in the gi and 1-1 in no-gi.
-For my fist competition and doing HIIT (High Intensity Interval Training) in a sauna suit for three hours the night before and two hours that morning, eating two packs of granola bars, and minimal water to make weight, the outcome wasn’t too bad.
+For my first competition and doing HIIT (High Intensity Interval Training) in a sauna suit for three hours the night before and two hours that morning, eating two packs of granola bars, and minimal water to make weight, the outcome wasn’t too bad.
 I could have definitely done better, but I don’t like to dwell on what I could have done.
 I would rather take those experiences and work on the weaknesses.
 BJJ isn’t a sprint, it’s a marathon.
 A marathon with family members that come and go and come back.
-It’s a life long journey that only ends if you want it to.
+It’s a life long journey that only ends if you let it.